AI Use Cases/Logistics

 Is our Sales data kept secure during this process?

 Yes.
 We isolate your data environment and integrate directly with your Oracle TMS, MercuryGate, or Blue Yonder instance via secure API.
-HAZMAT, C-TPAT, and customs compliance data is handled according to 49 CFR and trade regulations.
+HAZMAT, C-TPAT, and customs data stays inside your environment and is surfaced to your compliance team for review - a price flag is never treated as a compliance clearance.
 Your pricing logic and margin assumptions remain proprietary - the AI learns your costs, but your data never leaves your infrastructure.

 What is the timeframe to deploy AI deal desk pricing?

-Typical deployment takes 10-14 weeks: weeks 1-3 involve data mapping and TMS integration; weeks 4-6 focus on model training using your historical freight data and cost assumptions; weeks 7-9 include pilot testing with your deal desk team and refinement; weeks 10-14 cover full rollout and handoff.
-Most logistics clients see measurable results - faster quotes, improved pricing accuracy, and margin gains - within 60 days of go-live.
-By month 4, the system has learned enough seasonal and lane-specific patterns that pricing recommendations become highly reliable and your sales team is bidding 30-40% more loads.
+Plan for a working system inside the first 100 days: weeks 1-3 involve data mapping and TMS integration; weeks 4-6 focus on model training using your historical freight data and cost assumptions; weeks 7-9 include pilot testing with your deal desk team and refinement; weeks 10-14 cover full rollout and handoff.
+A rollout like this is scoped to show measurable results - faster quotes, improved pricing accuracy, and margin gains - within 60 days of go-live.
+By month 4, the system has learned enough seasonal and lane-specific patterns for recommendations to firm up on your core corridors, with a target of 30-40% more loads bid per rep.

 What does success look like at 30, 60, and 90 days?